grippy/honcho/README.md

 # Multivariate, A/B, Bucket Testing Library
   - This library is a big rewrite of my other library node-multivariate.
   - Uses Redis for all data storage.
-  - Same concepts; But is now a standalone library without needing to run a seperate http server.
+  - Same concepts; But is now a standalone library without needing to run a separate http server.
   - Exposes most of its functionality as middleware.

 ## Module